BB-GR-AA/FinML/README.md

-# FinML
+# Financial Machine Learning
-Applications of machine learning to financial analysis and quantitative finance.
+A protfolio of projects completed for fun and self-learning.